 - Annual hours of operation and energy costs

-Calculating motor replacement economics includes factors specific to the facility, but the overall principle is simple; replace the motor if the payback period is acceptable, if the payback period is not acceptable, repair it.
+Calculating motor replacement economics includes factors specific to the facility, but the overall principle is simple; replace the motor if the payback period is acceptable.
+If the payback period is not acceptable, repair it.
 Use the Motor Cost Calculator to estimate operating costs based on horsepower, motor efficiency, operating hours and electric rate.

 Develop a long-term maintenance and repair program

-Motors are often the lifeblood of a commercial or industrial facility.
+Motors often are the lifeblood of a commercial or industrial facility.
 It is important to develop repair specifications and work with an established repair vendor with a quality assurance program that can meet your specifications.